wispStar/wispStar.github.io/src/posts/SUSTMonthlyStar.md

 sticky: true
 ---

-# Tuan Xue Monthly Rising Star丨Shu Ren Community Life Committee: Wang Zhuoyang
+# Tuan Xue Monthly Rising Star

 **Thank you for knowing me, I wish you a happy life and finish your homework.**